Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Ray and Ray Parameters** &mdash; from ray tracing
 - **Point Cloud Data** &mdash; from Montecarlo or Jacknife analyses

 We made the explicit choice to use the QuakeML and StationXML for **catalogue** and **inventory** information to ensure compatibility with existing tools and software.
-Another option would be to redefine those file for
+This approach has advantages and disadvantages.
+The main advantage being that the format can be used as is and remain compatible with widely adopted tools.
+The main disadvantages is that Another option would be to redefine those file format to fully adapt them to microseismic monitoring.

 ### Waveform Data